Joe Lord

 Joseph Thomas Lord Jr. (December 28, 1922 – December 1986) was an American professional basketball player.
 He played for the Rochester Royals for four games in the National Basketball League during the 1947–48 season and averaged 1.5 points per game.
 He also played in the Eastern Professional Basketball League (EPBL), where he was selected as a member of the All-EPBL First Team in 1949.
+Lord won an EPBL championship with the Reading Keys in 1948.